-I am fully bilingual (Korean and English, written and oral) and interested in using languages as markers of culture to learn and understand the culture(s) of mental health.
+I am bilingual (conversational Korean and English, written and oral) and interested in using languages as markers of culture to learn and understand the culture(s) of mental health, clinical education, and practice.

 - Context Filtering and l/Languages in therapy practices and education